 Let's look at those now.

-There have been several studies noting that Huperzine A may be of benefit to people with Alzeheimers disease and dementa.
-It might do this because Huperzine A appears to prevent the breakdown of acetycholine, (say, uh-see-tul-co-lean) a chemical involved in memory.
-It does this by inhibiting an enzyme (called acetylcholineesterae) that is involved in the breakdown of acetylcholine.
+There have been several studies noting that Huperzine A may be of benefit to people with Alzheimer's disease and dementia.
+It might do this because Huperzine A appears to prevent the breakdown of acetylcholine, (say, uh-see-tul-co-lean) a chemical involved in memory.
+It does this by inhibiting an enzyme (called acetylcholinesterase) that is involved in the breakdown of acetylcholine.

 In other words, by knocking out the enzyme that breaks down acetylcholine, the levels of acetylcholine in the brain rise and the chemical stays around longer.
 Theoretically, this might help boost memory.